 1 dead, 5 injured in mass shooting inside Mall of Louisiana; 5 people in custody

-BATON ROUGE - One person was killed and five were injured during a mass shooting Thursday when two groups of people got into an argument in the Mall of Louisiana's food court and opened fire.
+BATON ROUGE - An argument between two groups of people led to gunfire at the Mall of Louisiana's food court on Thursday.
+One person was killed and five others were injured in the lunchtime melee.

 "It does not appear to be a random act of violence," Police Chief T.J.
-Morse said.
+Morse said at a news conference outside the mall's main entrance.
 "Two groups of people got into an argument at the food court and started shooting at each other."
-It appears bystanders were among those hurt, the police chief said.
+Bystanders including high school students from Lafayette Parish were among those hit.

-Morse said five people were taken to a hospital, where one person died, another is in surgery and three people are being treated for minor injuries.
+Morse said five people were taken to a hospital, where one person died, and another was in surgery.
+Three people were being treated for minor injuries.
 A sixth victim was taken to a separate hospital, also with minor injuries.

 No information about the deceased person has been released.
-Police initially said there were 10 victims, but have confirmed that are only six.
+Police initially said there were 10 victims, but later in the day said only six were hit.

 Nearly three hours after the shooting happened, Morse announced five people had been taken into custody.
 Details about the arrests have not been made available.
+In Livingston Parish, Sheriff Jason Ard said a suspect was taken into custody in the Oak Hills area of Watson.

 Mayor Sid Edwards praised the police response and was saddened at the violence.
 "The devil lives everywhere," the mayor said.